What is 2.40108 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 240108 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 240108 are: 1 2 3 4 6 11 12 17 22 33 34 44 51 66 68 102 107 132 187 204 214 321 374 428 561 642 748 1122 1177 1284 1819 2244 2354 3531 3638 4708 5457 7062 7276 10914 14124 20009 21828 40018 60027 80036 120054 240108